 Skill Organisms

-skill_organism(...) is the current practical runtime for building one coherent workflow out of multiple stages.
+skill_organism(...) is the current practical runtime for building one structured workflow out of multiple stages.

 Why It Exists